Big Game (2014 film): Box office

 Big Game opened in Finland on 19 March 2015 at number 4, taking in $324,321 from 113 screens.
 The following week it dropped 38% to finish the weekend at number 2, with $199,996 from 103 screens.
 The film had made $1,420,000 (€1,271,847) as of 26 June 2015.

 As of 17 May 2015, the film had a worldwide total of $7,455,218.

 Critical response

-On Rotten Tomatoes, the film has a 78% approval rating, based on reviews from 88 critics, the critics consensus states "Big Game's enthusiastic throwback vibe will appeal to fans of low-budget '80s action movies, but co-writer/director Jalmari Helander adds a level of smarts and skill that make it more than just an homage."
-On Metacritic, the film has a weighted average score of 53 out of 100, based on reviews from 18 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film has a 78% approval rating, based on reviews from 88 critics, with critics consensus stating "Big Game's enthusiastic throwback vibe will appeal to fans of low-budget '80s action movies, but co-writer/director Jalmari Helander adds a level of smarts and skill that make it more than just an homage."
+On Metacritic, the film has a weighted average score of 53 out of 100, based on reviews from 18 critics, indicating "mixed or average" reviews.

 The Hollywood Reporter called it "A Presidential rescue tale that's ludicrous, in a good way."
 IGN called it "Goonies with guns".

+Director's own response

+In an interview with Yle in October 2025, Helander expressed his disappointment with the outcome of Big Game, as the tone of the film changed from the original vision to being "too kind".
+Helander also became too frustrated with Jackson's constant demands and mood swings, which Helander was not used to.
+However, according to Helander, the resentment and anger left over from Big Game were important factors in the creation of the script for the next film Sisu.